peterliprof/fortune/README.md

 Never know when and where you will make a fortune.

-The Forturne Game is all about collecting coins.
+The Forturne Game is all about collecting acient coins.

-The keys to to collect most coins are the best strategy and quick decisions.

-By default, there are totally 100 coins, capture each coin will get 10 scores, lost one will deduct 2 scores.
+By default, there are totally 100 coins, capture each coin will get 10 scores, lost one 2 scores will be deducted.

 Use arrow keys to move around.